Glamping: Mixing The Outdoors with the Comforts of the Indoors

 I picked up water bottles for each girl at Walmart for just a buck a piece, in lime green & hot pink.
 We even found some "This drink belongs to:" tags that we set out with a sharpie.
-That way the girls could keep track of whose water bottle was whose.
+That way the girls could keep track of who the bottles belonged to.
 These made great, inexpensive favors, that hopefully the girls can use later.

-For entertainment, I set up my laptop & webcam with the photobooth software that I had used for the wedding.
-The girls had a huge array of props (also leftover from the wedding, Halloween, etc…) to use, and of course they all had to do each others hair & makeup first.
-They also had music (106.1 KISS-FM naturally), and then my daughter & stepdaughter had planned out some slumber party games for them to play.
+For entertainment, I set up my laptop & webcam with photobooth software that I downloaded.
+The girls had a huge array of props (leftovers from Halloween) to use, and of course they all had to do each others hair & makeup first.